s-denisov/PersonalProductivity/README.md

 done).
 Expected time and days until a deadline are also entered and are used to calculate how long the task should be worked on today.

+## Events

+Events are things that have specific start and end times (unlike tasks which can be completed at any time during the day).

 ## Statistics